serverless/serverless/docs/providers/openwhisk/guide/functions.md

 provider:
   name: openwhisk
   runtime: nodejs:6
-  memory: 512 # will be inherited by all functions
+  memorySize: 512 # will be inherited by all functions

 functions:
   functionOne: